Akinyemi-samuel/Course-Hub-Android/README.md

 # Course Booking Mobile App

 Welcome to the Course Booking Mobile App!
 This application allows users to browse, search for, and book courses.
 It provides a user-friendly interface and a smooth booking experience.
-Users can either browse as a guest or log in to access additional features such as booking courses and managing their profile.
+Users can either browse as a guest or log in to access additional features such as booking courses, managing their profile, and adding courses to their wishlist.

 ## Features